 How do we learn and listen with the lake?
-Taking up experiential and artist-led approaches, Programs explores issues, practices, and methodologies related to The Shoreline Dilemma.
+Taking up experiential and artist-led approaches, Programs 2019 explored issues, practices, and methodologies related to the inaugural Biennial.

-Led by Ilana Shamoon and co-curated by Clare Butcher and Myung-Sun Kim, the five programming streams—Co-Relations, Currents, Storytelling, Tools for Learning, and the Toronto Biennial of Art Residency—activate the two main Exhibition sites, 259 Lake Shore Blvd E and the Small Arms Inspection Building, and also connect with projects around the city.
-Through storytelling, conversations, performative interventions, workshops, and readings, Programs invites visitors to gather and learn together in responsive and engaging formats along the water’s edge and beyond.
+Led by Ilana Shamoon and co-curated by Clare Butcher and Myung-Sun Kim, the five programming streams—Co-Relations, Currents, Storytelling, Tools for Learning, and the Toronto Biennial of Art Residency—activated the two main Exhibition sites, 259 Lake Shore Blvd E and the Small Arms Inspection Building, and also connected with projects around the city.
+Through storytelling, conversations, performative interventions, workshops, and readings, Programs invited visitors to gather and learn together in responsive and engaging formats along the water’s edge and beyond.

-At 259 Lake Shore Blvd E, the Programs & Learning Hub is a place for gathering and sharing that invites visitors of all ages to engage in conversations, readings, and workshops within modular spaces, a library, and a listening room.
-Branching through this space, Flourish and Unfold, a new mural by Caitlin Taguibao, represents mushrooms and their networks.
-The piece explores relational ecologies between the living and the non-living, and draws attention to overlooked possibilities for inhabiting the ruins of the present.
-Situated at the centre of the Hub, the Gendai Mobile Unit is an artwork that functions as flexible seating, a presentation space, and a storage unit.
-Designed by Alexandre David and commissioned by Gendai and artist Yam Lau, it offers a platform for spontaneous, collaborative, and reciprocal methodologies that reimagine models of generosity and collective ways of gathering.
+At 259 Lake Shore Blvd E, the Programs & Learning Hub was a place for gathering and sharing that invited visitors of all ages to engage in conversations, readings, and workshops within modular spaces, a library, and a listening room.
+Branching through this space, Flourish and Unfold, a mural by Caitlin Taguibao, represented mushrooms and their networks.
+The piece explored relational ecologies between the living and the non-living, and drew attention to overlooked possibilities for inhabiting the ruins of the present.
+Situated at the centre of the Hub, the Gendai Mobile Unit was an artwork that functioned as flexible seating, a presentation space, and a storage unit.
+Designed by Alexandre David and commissioned by Gendai and artist Yam Lau, it offered a platform for spontaneous, collaborative, and reciprocal methodologies that reimagined models of generosity and collective ways of gathering.

 Between Biennial editions, Programs nurtures further collaborations and relationships to advance ongoing projects and partnerships into 2020 and 2021.

-Moving beyond Exhibition venues, site-specific programs take place at locations across Toronto and Mississauga.
+Moving beyond Exhibition venues, site-specific programs took place at locations across Toronto and Mississauga.

-Co-Relations explores critical local issues—livability, access, interconnectivity—that extend ideas addressed in the Biennial’s first edition.
-The program demonstrates a deep commitment to placemaking in a series of performances and gatherings, including artist talks, participatory games, civic conversations, youth-engaged projects, workshops, and communal meals.
-Participants are invited into shifting and expanding dialogues that reveal our often invisible, intangible, or overlooked connections to each other and our environment.
-These unseen or unnoticed connections provide insights into how we can better build and sustain symbiotic relationships over time.
+Co-Relations 2019 explored critical local issues—livability, access, interconnectivity—that extended ideas addressed in the Biennial’s first edition.
+The program demonstrated a deep commitment to placemaking in a series of performances and gatherings, including artist talks, participatory games, civic conversations, youth-engaged projects, workshops, and communal meals.
+Participants were invited into shifting and expanding dialogues that revealed our often invisible, intangible, or overlooked connections to each other and our environment.
+These unseen or unnoticed connections provided insights into how we can better build and sustain symbiotic relationships over time.

-Co-Relations is made possible with the generous support of the TD Bank Group through its corporate citizenship platform, The Ready Commitment.
+Co-Relations was made possible with the generous support of the TD Bank Group through its corporate citizenship platform, The Ready Commitment.

-Currents is a platform for artist-led programming that invites visitors to engage directly with the creative and critical processes at work in the Exhibition.
-This stream consists of talks, performances, symphonies, star-gazing, and ceremonies that trace ideas circulating within and beyond the Biennial’s main sites and connect with other Exhibition locations.
-Be it through acts of restitution, revolutionary wearables, ways of knowing with the water, or the ethics of making, Currents asks participants to reconsider what it means to be in and out of relation in the context of artworks featured in this year’s Exhibition.
+Currents 2019 was a platform for artist-led programming that invited visitors to engage directly with the creative and critical processes at work in the 2019 Exhibition.
+This stream consisted of talks, performances, symphonies, star-gazing, and ceremonies that traced ideas circulating within and beyond the 2019 Biennial’s main sites and connected with other Exhibition locations.
+Be it through acts of restitution, revolutionary wearables, ways of knowing with the water, or the ethics of making, Currents asked participants to reconsider what it means to be in and out of relation in the context of artworks featured in the 2019 Exhibition.

-Storytelling seeks to shift the mediation of contemporary art away from conventional modes of interpreting and informing to narrating and embodying through weekly walks and conversations.
-An intergenerational and multilingual group of storytellers share personal insights and experiences of the city as they guide visitors through the Exhibition’s installations, research, and political perspectives.
-Taking us along hidden river routes, through archives, and into speculative futures, storytellers bring submerged narratives related to Toronto’s shifting shoreline to the surface.
+Storytelling 2019 sought to shift the mediation of contemporary art away from conventional modes of interpreting and informing to narrating and embodying through weekly walks and conversations.
+An intergenerational and multilingual group of storytellers shared personal insights and experiences of the city as they guided visitors through the 2019 Exhibition’s installations, research, and political perspectives.
+Taking us along hidden river routes, through archives, and into speculative futures, storytellers brought submerged narratives related to Toronto’s shifting shoreline to the surface.

 The Toronto Biennial of Art Residency is an experimental platform for artists whose socially engaged practices challenge disciplinary and aesthetic conventions in order to expand notions of community and enact social change.

-For its inaugural residency, the Biennial is proud to present the collective Life of a Craphead, whose work spans performance art, film, and curation.
+For its inaugural residency, the 2019 Biennial was proud to present the collective Life of a Craphead, whose work spans performance art, film, and curation.
 For more information on all related Residency activities, please visit torontobiennial.org/programs.

-The 2019 Toronto Biennial of Art Residency is presented in partnership with Ireland Park Foundation and Trinity Square Video, and made possible with the generous support of TD Bank Groupthrough its corporate citizenship platform, The Ready Commitment.
+The 2019 Toronto Biennial of Art Residency was presented in partnership with Ireland Park Foundation and Trinity Square Video, and made possible with the generous support of TD Bank Group through its corporate citizenship platform, The Ready Commitment.

 Tools for Learning, generated with Biennial participants and collaborators, comprises group exercises, performative scores, proposals for collaborative thinking and making, artist interviews, and audio tours.
 Tools can be instruments to make and repair, but also strategies to undo and refuse.
 Whether in the Biennial, the classroom, or at home, our multimedia toolbox can be put to use by educators, students, and other community members in connecting their own experiences and curricula with process-based, playful approaches to contemporary artistic practices.
 Practically and conceptually, Tools for Learning offers materials and methods for reimagining relations with land, water, and each other.